 Negligent truck drivers and their employers should be held accountable.
-If you or a loved one are hurt, you could recover compensation to pay for your medical care, lost pay, car repairs, and other damages.
-A Marietta truck accident lawyer with The Champion Firm can help and are available to answer questions by phone, text, or chat.
+If you or a loved one are hurt, you could recover compensation to pay for your medical care, lost wages, vehicle repairs, and other damages.
+A Marietta truck accident lawyer with The Champion Firm can help.
+We are available to answer questions by phone, text, or chat.
 We don’t charge a fee unless we win.

 Our results, skill, and compassion make us the right choice after a truck accident.

 More than 182,000 people were injured in crashes involving large trucks and buses in 2019, according to the Federal Motor Carrier Safety Administration (FMCSA).
 More than 5,000 people died in an accident involving a large truck or bus.
 Tragically, most of these accidents were preventable.
 Our award-winning and compassionate Marietta truck accident lawyers can make liability clear and recover what you need to move forward.

 The Champion Firm Difference

 Clients receive unparalleled client service.
-We do all we can to reduce your stress and give you the time you need to focus on your health and your loved ones.
-You get regular case updates, and we return your phone calls or emails promptly.
+We do everything we can to reduce your stress and give you the time you need to focus on your health and your loved ones.
+You’ll get regular case updates, and we return your phone calls or emails promptly.
 We treat you with the respect and compassion you deserve.

 We understand truck accident cases.
-Our legal team has a deep understanding of federal and state trucking regulations, as well as Georgia liability, negligence, and insurance laws.
+Our legal team has extensive experience with federal and state trucking regulations, as well as Georgia liability, negligence, and insurance laws.
 We have recovered millions for truck accident victims.
 Our experience pays off for you and your loved ones.

 You have peace of mind.
 A truck accident lawyer with The Champion Firm takes care of everything: evidence, witness statements, and insurance claims.
 We handle the many details and deadlines necessary to get you the compensation you deserve.

 We prepare every case for trial.
 Our lawyers prepare every case like it could go to trial.
-Although most cases will settle beforehand, our team conducts thorough research and aggressive strategy.
-This ensures that we are ready in case the other side will not negotiate or offer a fair settlement.
-We do whatever it takes to get our clients the very best result possible.
+Although most cases will settle beforehand, our team conducts thorough research and puts together an aggressive strategy.
+This ensures that we are ready, in case the other side will not negotiate or offer a fair settlement.
+We do whatever it takes to get our clients the best result possible.

 As truck accident lawyers in Marietta, we know that not everyone responds the same way after the crash.
-We understand how those first hours and days after a crash can seem chaotic and stressful.
-Please consider the following suggestions to help you chart the best course for your future after a truck accident.
+Accidents are unexpected, and the first hours and days after a crash can seem chaotic and stressful.
+Please consider the following suggestions on what to do after a truck accident.
 The success of your case may depend on it.